RobotLocomotion/drake/doc/_release-notes/end_of_support.md

     [v0.11.0](https://github.com/RobotLocomotion/drake/releases/tag/v0.11.0).

-The drake APT site `https://drake-apt.csail.mit.edu` supports up to Ubuntu 24.04 but not any newer versions.
+The drake APT site `https://drake-apt.csail.mit.edu` supports up to Ubuntu 24.04 (amd64 only) but not any newer versions.
 Note that ``*.deb`` packages remain supported and are available as release attachments.

 # macOS packages